twesleyb/SwipProteomics/README.md

 that the exact result may not be reproduced if the code were run again.

 This repository can be downloaded as an R package using devtools.
+NOTE: currently the package contains all of the project's data in `data` and is quite large.
+The download is 121.8 Mb and may take several minutes.
 ```R
 devtools::install.packages()
 ```
-The raw data and key datasets are in the `data/` directory and can be accessed within R using the `data` function.
+The raw data and key datasets can be accessed within R using the `data` function.
 ```R